 Yes, Antonio Esfandiari is wealthy.

-In fact, with over $26 million in winnings, Antonio Esfandiari is the second most successful tournament poker player of all time.
+In fact, with over $27 million in winnings, Antonio Esfandiari is the third most successful tournament poker player of all time.
+He’s won at least a quarter of million dollars on eleven separate occasions.
 And with a pleasant demeanor combined with a bit of charisma, he’s also one of the game’s most famous players.

 As for his net worth?
 Various websites have pegged Esfandiari’s net worth at $20 million, but that is just a figure thrown out there and appears to be wildly optimistic.
 It reveals a lack of understanding about the life of a professional poker player.